Plate of little bite size appatizers

 Plated dinners are a little more work for you, as you need to have your food choices decided on by the time you send out invitations, you need to gather meal choices for all of your guests, and not only do you need to assign them to a table, but each guest needs to have their escort card with a meal indicator on it for the serving staff.
 This also means that there will likely need to be more staff on hand to conduct dinner, thereby increasing the fees for service.
 However, your food costs for plated dinners can be less because the caterer will know exactly how much food they need to make, vs. a buffet where they have to make enough for everyone to have everything.

 There are many benefits to having a plated meal outside of the known food cost.
 First, it’s just a more elevated experience for your guests.
 They get their food brought to them and spend time at their tables visiting with others, rather than standing in line.
 Second, it is much easier to estimate the time it will take to serve a plated meal than how long it will take everyone to go through a buffet.
-This makes planning the timeline and all the events that depend on the timing of dinner much more manageable and can be worked out ahead of time with all the vendors who base their work depending on how long dinner takes.
+This makes planning the timeline and all the events that depend on the timing of dinner much more manageable and can be worked out ahead of time with all the vendors who base their work on how long dinner takes.
 Finally, by giving your guests a set amount of food, no one will overeat (and not feel like getting down on the dance floor), and there is much less food waste.

 Option: Talk to your caterer about doing a pre-set salad.
 When guests get to their seats, their salads will already be on the table.
 This can be a good option if you want or need to have a shorter dinner time, or if you have something at the beginning of your dinner that will take some time, and you don’t want servers putting salads out for people or make guests wait for their food.
 Not all caterers or venues allow this for one reason or another, but it can be an option if it makes sense for your wedding.